simolus3/tinano/tinano/README.md

 Roughly sorted by descending priority.
 If you have any suggestions, please go ahead and [open an issue](https://github.com/simolus3/tinano/issues/new).

-- Batches and transactions for improved performance and reliability.
 - Being able to use field names that differ from the sql column name in row classes.
 Adding some annotations like `@FromColumn("my_column")`.
 - Support `@row` classes that have other `@row` types as fields.